Best Practices to Have a Safe 4th of July Weekend at Your Campground

 Give a Brief Orientation to Incoming Guests

-With so many new policies and changes, providing your guests with a brief orientation of what is expected of them is good practice.
+With so many new policies and changes, providing your guests with a brief orientation of what is expected of them is part of these best practices to have a safe 4th of July weekend at your campground.
 Not only that, but it also avoids any confusion or misunderstandings during their stay.

-By giving your incoming campers an update of all the new changes and requirements, they can prepare for their trip accordingly.
+By giving your incoming campers an update on all the new changes and requirements, they can prepare for their trip accordingly.

 Providing them with a printed (or printable) sheet showing all the new policies, changes, and requirements during their stay is extremely helpful for your guests.
 This will alleviate any unanswered questions they may have concerning safety procedures.